 Disclaimer: Although I have been doing eyelash enhancement treatments for years, I am not a doctor.
 All content and information in this post are for informational and educational purposes only and do not constitute medical advice.
 Always seek the advice of your own Medical Provider regarding any questions or concerns you have about your specific health before implementing any recommendations or suggestions from our Website.

 What Are Lash Serums?

-Eyelash growth serums usually come in a small bottle with a brush applicator that allows you to apply the serum directly to the base of your lashes.
+They usually come in a small bottle with an eyeliner-like applicator for easy application directly at the base of your lashes.